 Melatonin is considered safe for short-term use, but its long-term effects have not been studied.

-One animal study found that additional melatonin during pregnancy negatively affected maternal weight, baby birth weight, and baby mortality.
+found that additional melatonin during pregnancy negatively affected maternal weight, baby birth weight, and baby mortality.

 Potential side effects include: